samritbasnet/samritbasnet/README.md

 </div>

 My name is Samrit Basnet, a Junior React developer eager to expand my skills and delve into new frontend technologies.
-I'm driven by a desire to continuously learn and grow, particularly in crafting seamless website experiences.
-Originally from Nepal 🇳🇵,currently in Canada🇨🇦.
-I have a background in full-stack development and experience in agile development methodologies.
+I'm driven by a desire to continuously learn and grow, particularly in crafting seamless website experiences.I have a background in full-stack development and experience in agile development methodologies.
 I thrive on exploring fresh ideas and creating innovative digital solutions for complex issues, relishing every step of the product development journey from conception to launch.

 <details>
  <summary>My Tech Stack</summary>